Often people say to me something like—

 When I stepped back from my career at Goldman Sachs nearly two decades ago and began asking “What Do I Want,” I was already a “success.”

-But having followed the most common pathway to success, I found myself stuck in a job that I didn’t love, working around the clock, having too little time to do those things that truly mattered to me.
+But having followed the most common path to success, I found myself stuck in a job that I didn’t love.
+Working around the clock.
+Having too little time to do those things that truly mattered to me.

-Over the next decade, reading thousands of books on personal development and writing thousands of pages of my own ideas I transformed my career and life, but there was a problem…
+Over the next decade, reading thousands of books and writing thousands of pages of ideas I transformed my career and life, but there was a problem…

 I still didn’t know what I wanted!